-Let’s be honest and up-front here: Weight loss takes some hard work, and there are no magic pills based on genetics.
+Let’s be honest here: Weight loss takes some hard work, and there are no magic pills based on genetics.
 Instead, understanding the science may help you to figure out your best path towards a healthy weight for you.

 Genetics and Weight:

 Research shows that about 60% of obesity susceptibility is due to genetic differences.
 Combining waist circumference measurements along with BMI increases the genetic component to 77%.[ref][ref]

 - Single gene mutations: A handful of rare genetic mutations cause extreme obesity, beginning in early childhood.
 (Not included here.)

 - Multiple genetic variants: For most people, the genetic component of weight is due to the combination of more common genetic variants that add together to promote weight gain, especially in an environment abundant with tasty foods.[ref]